-- He started studying Medicine, but then realised he could not become a surgeon, as he could not even bear to watch a patient being operated.
+- He started studying Medicine but then realized he could not become a surgeon, as he could not even bear to watch a patient being operated on.

 14. What Was Charles Darwin Like At School – Charles Darwin School Life

-- He said that he found the classics a useless subject, and the studies were mainly focused on memorisation.
+- He said that he found the classics a useless subject, and the studies were mainly focused on memorization.

 - His outcomes at school were so poor that his father once said to him, “You care for nothing but shooting, dogs, and rat-chasing and you will be a disgrace to yourself and all your family”.

-- One of the pupils at the school had a copy of a book titled Wonders of The World, and reading it made him develop a desire for travelling to faraway lands.
+- One of the pupils at the school had a copy of a book titled Wonders of The World, and reading it made him develop a desire for traveling to faraway lands.